StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-sink.md

   * Define the DDL including all of columns
   * Set the option `sink.properties.merge_condition` to `score` which tells the connector to use the column `score` as the condition
+  * Set the option `sink.version` to `V1` which tells the connector to use stream load

   ```SQL
   CREATE TABLE `score_board` (
       `id` INT,